International Geothermal Association

-The International Geothermal Association (IGA) is an international non-profit, non-political, non-governmental association representing the geothermal power sector worldwide.
-The organisation works for the promotion and worldwide deployment of geothermal energy technology and advocates a future energy system based on renewable energy.
+The International Geothermal Association (IGA) is an international non-profit, non-political, non-governmental association representing the geothermal energy sector worldwide.
+The organisation works for the promotion and worldwide deployment of geothermal energy technologies and advocates for a future energy system based on renewable energy.
 The IGA has consultative status to the UN and special observer status to the Green Climate Fund.

-As of 2016, the IGA has more than 5,000 members in over 65 countries.
+As of 2024, the IGA has more than 10,000 members in over 88 countries.

 History

 The International Geothermal Association was founded on 6 July 1988 in Auckland, New Zealand, as a non-profit organization to encourage research, development and utilization of geothermal resources worldwide.
 The first idea to create a structured group of organizations and experts involved in development and promotion of geothermal energy dates back to the late sixties.
 Preliminary discussions about the establishment of an international geothermal association took place during the Symposium on Geothermal Energy, which was held in Pisa, Italy, in September 1970, initiated by UN-DTCD (United Nations Department of Technical Cooperation for Development) and organized by ENEL and CNR.
 However, the time for this idea has not yet come and it was discussed further, as for example during the World Geothermal Congress in San Francisco in 1975 or during the International Geothermal Workshop in Ecuador in 1978.

 In 1986 there was a special study dedicated to the institutional aspects of a possible international geothermal association.
 After consulting experts from different countries, various international institutions and five international geothermal schools operating at that time the study was completed.
 It has concluded that an international geothermal community is ready to set up a unique and autonomous geothermal organization.

 The first foundation meeting took place in Castelnuovo V.C., Italy, 2–5 May 1989.